 Flow cytometry has several uses but is prominent in clinical diagnostics.
 It is a laboratory test that analyzes the characteristics of particles or cells, and it can analyze and process up to 10,000 cells in less than one minute—one of the amazing outcomes of laboratory automation.
-In general, flow cytometry in clinical diagnostics involves placing the cells in fluid and injecting them into a flow cytometry machine.
+In clinical diagnostics it involves placing the cells in fluid and injecting them into a flow cytometry machine.
 The test has helped revolutionize disease and detection because of how many articles it can process simultaneously.
-Read on to learn more about flow cytometry in clinical diagnostics, its applications, and the tools needed to perform the test.

 Flow Cytometry in Clinical Diagnostics: How Flow Cytometry Aids in Disease Detection